The blueberry has always been a sweet companion with breakfast. It’s a union we all appreciate, without a doubt.

 And with how quickly you can bake a batch, you can easily make and bring them to any upcoming gathering when you’re a little strapped for time.

-Are you nearly obsessed with this simple and classic recipe as I am?
+Are you as obsessed with this simple and classic recipe as I am?
 And what’s your preference: crumb topping or sugar?
 I want to know your thoughts!
 Leave me a message below.

 If you’re happy with this recipe, check out these other blueberry baked goodies: